Repair Your Credit Score

 By

-He worked as an attorney practicing insurance defense and commercial litigation.
-He covers lenders, bank accounts, mortgage rates, refinance rates, and borrowing and savings tips.
+Chris Miller, formerly an attorney practicing insurance defense and commercial litigation, brings extensive expertise in personal finance coverage.
+He analyzes lender options, bank accounts, mortgage rates, refinancing strategies, and broader savings tips.
 You can reach Chris Miller at chris.miller@siloans.com.